monocongo/climate_indices/README.md

 * [Z-Index](http://www.droughtmanagement.info/palmer-z-index/), Palmer moisture anomaly index (Z-index)
 * [PMDI](https://climate.ncsu.edu/climate/climdiv), Palmer Modified Drought Index

-These initial Python implementations of these climate indices algorithms is being developed with the following goals in mind:
+This Python implementation of the above climate indices algorithms is being developed with the following goals in mind:

  - to provide an open source software package to compute a suite of climate indices commonly used for drought monitoring, with well documented code that is faithful to the literature, and which provides scientifically accurate results
   - to provide transparency into the operational code used for climate monitoring activities at NCEI, and reproducibility for any users of datasets computed from this package